Most Recent Posts

 We send a short note to the patient which is also printed on the last page of the labs (assuming you downloaded the results through the interface).
 It gives basic interpretations and instructions like "Your labs show low vitamin d.
 You should take X IU of vitamen d daily and return in 6 months.
 Your labs have no other significant abnormalities.
 If you wish to discuess them in more detail, please schedule an appointment."

-Wayne New York, NY Hey, look!
+Hey, look!
 A Bandwagon!
 Let's jump on!

 Joined: Oct 2011